DigitalCommons/property-boundaries-service/docs/database.md

 - `england_and_wales` -
   this is a temporary table, created once for one-time unregistered land initialisation script, so doesn't have a Sequelize migration
+- `os_land_polys` -
+  this is a table used in the one-time unregistered land initialisation script

 View the `migrations` folder to see their full definitions.